 What is the Law Regarding Employment in Jefferson?

 Employment law refers to the body of laws in Jefferson that govern employees, employers, and independent contractors.
-Hiring procedures, wage disputes, and termination are some issues that are governed by these laws.
-A basic understanding of Jefferson employment laws is required for both the employee and their employer.
+Hiring procedures, wage disputes, and termination are some issues that are covered by these laws.
+Employers and employees in Jefferson should have an understanding of the employment laws.

 "At-Will" vs. Contract Employment Terms

-"At-will" employment is the most common form of employment, but in some cases there may be an employment contract guaranteeing payments for six months to a year.
-"At-will" employment implies that either the employer or employee may end the job at any time for any reason, so long as it is not illegal to do so In the instance that the employer and employee have an employment contract, regulations from both the state and federal government will apply to the city of Jefferson
+Most of the time employment is considered to be "at-will", although in some instances there may be an employment contract between the employer and employee for a set period of time.
+In "at-will" employment, either the employer or the worker can terminate the job at any time, just as long as the reasons for doing so are not illegal.
+In the instance that the employer and employee have an employment contract, regulations from both the state and federal government will apply to the city of Jefferson

 Anti-Discrimination laws in Jefferson

-Laws which make discrimination illegal at all stages of employment including hiring, wages, and termination policies, all apply to Jefferson citizens.
-People who live and work in Jefferson must follow laws which make it illegal to discriminate on the basis of particular categories.
+The laws applicable for citizens of Jefferson generally make discrimination illegal at any phase of employment, such as hiring, working environment, and terminations.
+People who live and work in Jefferson must follow laws which make it illegal to discriminate on the basis of certain categories.
 These categories include race, gender, age, national origin, and disability.

 Claims for employment discrimination can be filed with an administrative agency such as EEOC.
 Lawyers often specialize in employment discrimination.